Demystifying LLM Supply Chain Vulnerabilities in the Wild: Distribution, Root Cause, and Real-World Impact: Approach

 \subsection{Data Collection and Pre-processing}

-\textbf{Repository Identification.} Following existing works~\cite{quan2022jsdl,chen2023dlframework,shen2021compiler,chen2021faults,johirul2019bug}, we first use the GitHub search API~\cite{githubsearch} to collect repositories that are related to LLM tools and systems, in including the LLM frameworks~(e.g. Transformer, llama.cpp), third-party LLM tools~(e.g. langchain, RAGFlow), and web ui~(e.g. open-webui, LocalAI).
-We searched for repositories on GitHub using keywords such as ``LLM'', ``pre-trained models'', ``GPT'', and ``transformer''.
-We included popular repositories with high star counts~(more than 1 thousand), active maintenance~(updated within 1 year), and high developer engagement~(more than 30 issues).
+\textbf{Repository Identification.} Following existing works~\cite{quan2022jsdl,chen2023dlframework,shen2021compiler,chen2021faults,johirul2019bug}, we first use the GitHub search API~\cite{githubsearch} to collect repositories that are related to the LLM technical stack.
+We searched for repositories on GitHub using a set of keywords and their combinations, including but not limited to ``LLM'', ``pre-trained models'', ``GPT'', ``transformer'', ``agent'', and ``RAG'', etc. We included popular repositories with high star counts~(more than 1K), active maintenance~(updated within 1 year), and high developer engagement~(more than 30 issues).
 In total, we collected 619 candidate repositories.
-Furthermore, we manually check the remaining repositories to exclude irrelevant repositories that are not real LLM systems, e.g. some tutorials, books, or repositories that contain the keywords but do not actually use the LLM.
-Finally, 567 repositories are selected.
-The details of the repositories can be found on our website.
+To ensure that the collected repositories accurately represent the LLM supply chain, we performed a manual check of each repository.
+Specifically, we define LLM supply chain components as the tools, frameworks, and systems that directly support the development, deployment, optimization, or operation of LLM across the 13 lifecycle stages described in \autoref{sec:background}.
+Repositories were included if they contributed to any aspect of the LLM lifecycle.
+Furthermore, we excluded repositories such as tutorials, books, or educational materials that do not contribute directly to the LLM supply chain.
+After this filtering process, we excluded 52 repositories from the initial set, resulting in a final dataset of 567 repositories.